 WHEN TO USE A FORWARD FACING CAR SEAT IN FLORIDA

 There are no specific child car seat laws in Florida regarding facing forward in a car seat.
 This means Florida car seat laws not only fail to tell parents when to start using a forward-facing car seat, but they also do not tell parents when to stop using a forward-facing car seat.
 Once again, this means you should follow the manufacturers guidelines.

 Although some manufacturers suggest switching to a forward facing car seat at around 25 pounds, the safest thing to do is to wait to begin using a forward facing car seat until your child is at least 40 to 45 pounds.
 This means your child may be 4 years old before you make the switch.

 WHEN TO USE A BOOSTER SEAT IN FLORIDA

-Once your child outgrows a forward facing car seat, the next step is a booster seat.
 Florida booster seat laws are too lenient.
 Florida law allows a child to start using a booster seat at age 4.
 Most experts agree that this is way too young.
 The safest practice is to follow the experts’ recommendations regarding booster seat use.
 Most experts believe your child is ready for a booster seat when they outgrow the weight or height limit for their forward facing car seat.
 This occurs at weights of up to 85 pounds and a height of at least 35 inches.
-The safest thing to do is make sure your child meets all of these milestones before switching to a booster seat:

 - Your child has outgrown the internal harness of your forward-facing car seat.